 Numicon interactive board.
 Use to help with addition and subtraction within 10 and 20.

-Oak National Academy English units - The Magic Paintbrush
+Oak National Academy English units - Instructions: how to make a paper crown.

 Spelling and handwriting